Blood Bank Program Director

 We are always looking for more Superheroes to join our program.
 If you and your dog are interested in volunteering, please fill out an interest form.

 We love our Blood Donor Dogs and their families!
 They save lives!
 Every year, we hold an appreciation event for our DoveLewis Blood Donor Dogs and their dedicated guardians in April at the Lucky Labrador Brew Pub.

 At your dog’s first appointment, our veterinary staff will take a small sample of his or her blood.
 They will also give your pooch a free physical.
 The blood is then tested and typed.
-If it passes the test, you can schedule a donation appointment, and we’ll give you preventative heartworm medication which your dog must take as long as he or she is in the donor program.
+If it passes the test, you can schedule a donation appointment.
 You’ll also get a bandana for your dog to proudly wear showing that he or she is what we call all of our blood donors: a “Superhero.”
 And every time your dog comes back to give blood, he or she gets a brand new toy.

 Frequently Asked Questions

 All too often, injured or sick animals require blood transfusions as part of their treatment.
 DoveLewis provides blood products to veterinarians across the Portland Metro area, as well as throughout the state.
 Our blood bank supplies enough for 600 blood transfusions each year, but even that’s not enough.
 Without the participation of canine blood donors, animals in need might not be able to receive critical transfusions in time.